Servicing of E-cars

 This Leaf is old technology, first introduced in 2010 with over half a million sold and was only overtaken by Tesla recently as the best-selling electric car.
 The range is a rather miserly 140km but the new model can travel nearly 400 kilometres.
 Still, she is perfect for an "around the block" commuter vehicle; hopeless for getting to Gauteng.

-We were lucky to acquire her, with an upgraded battery to boot for a very modest sum; less than 100 new BEVs were sold in SA last year.
+We were lucky to acquire her, with an upgraded battery to boot for a very modest sum; fewer than 100 new BEVs were sold in SA last year.
 Different figures are bandied about but certainly there are less than 7,000 emission-free cars in total; and they are extremely expensive.

 In comparison a brand new Leaf, after environmental deductions sells in the US for under R300,000.
 Despite a glowing “green transport strategy” and duplicitous words from the president last week, the tax on an E-car is that of a luxury vehicle; you are unlikely to see any BEV out of the box in SA for sale much under a million rand.